-5. Review the tools that you are currently using and how you can add other observation tools to your "tool chest".
-Develop a plan to use all the tools in your next observations.
+6. Have staff discuss what they learned in this activity.
+Encourage them to add new observation tools to their "tool chest".
+Have them develop a plan to use all of the tools in their next observations.

 Some observation tools work better than others in documenting children's skills and behaviors.
 When a written note or product, such as a drawing or painting, does not result from an important activity, use a tool that will document children's knowledge, skills, and behaviors.